MaxMilton/coding-challenge-seven/README.md

 ## Overview

 Because the challenge itself is very simple, I've implemented it in various frameworks and using various build systems.
-It's often work exploring a problem and picking the right tool for the job.
+It's often worth exploring a problem technically and picking the right tool for the job.

+> _NOTE: Just about everything in this project was hand coded from scratch (other than eternal packages obviously)._

 ### Variants

 All variants include simple unit tests and 100% code coverage.
 Exceptions are `6.
 Vanilla JS web component` because testing native web components would take too much time to set up and `4.
 Vue` which is having some intermittent test snapshot issues which I wasn't able to fix in time.

+I put emphasis into keeping the code simple so very limited optimisation was done.
+In real apps there's many ways to improve bundle size and runtime performance.

 | Variant | Framework | Build System | JS Bundle Raw | Brotli Compressed | Description |
 | --- | --- | --- | --- | --- | --- |